Social studies: United States

 The work done by the Committee on Social Studies culminated in the publication of Bulletin No. 28, which was entitled The Social Studies in Secondary Education.
 The 66-page bulletin, published and distributed by the Bureau of Education, is believed to be the first work dedicated entirely to the subject.
 It was designed to introduce the concept to American educators and serve as a guide for the creation of nationwide curricula based around social studies.
 The bulletin proposed many ideas that were considered radical at the time, and it is regarded by many educators as one of the most controversial educational resources of the early twentieth century.
 Early proponents of the field of social studies include Harold O. Rugg and David Saville Muzzey.

 In the years after its release, the bulletin received criticism from educators on its vagueness, especially in regards to the definition of social studies itself.
 Critics often point to Section 1 of the report, which vaguely defines social studies as "understood to be those whose subject matter relates directly to the organization and development of human society, and to man as a member of social groups."

 The changes to the field of study didn't fully materialize until the 1950s, when changes occurred at the state and national levels that dictated the curriculum and the preparation standards of its teachers.
 This led to a decrease in the amount of factual knowledge being delivered, and instead focused on key concepts, generalizations, and intellectual skills.
 By the 1980s and 1990s, the development of computer technologies helped grow the publishing industry.
 Textbooks were created around the curriculum of each state and that, coupled with the increase in political factors from globalization and growing economies, lead to changes in the public and private education systems.
 Now came the influx of national curriculum standards, from the increase of testing to the accountability of teachers and school districts shifting the social study education system to what it has become.

 Teaching social studies

-To teach social studies in the United States, one must obtain a valid teaching certification to teach in that given state and a valid subject specific certification in social studies.
+To teach social studies in public schoools in the United States at the secondary level, that is middle and high school, one must ordinarily obtain a valid teaching certification to teach in that given state and a valid subject specific certification in social studies.
 The social studies certification process focuses on the core areas of history, economics, and civics, and sometimes psychology, and sociology.
-Each state has specific requirements for the certification process and the teacher must follow the specific guidelines of the state they wish to teach.
+Each state has specific requirements for the certification process and the teacher must follow the specific guidelines of the state they wish to teach in.